 Fast forward to the 20th century, when one Peter Flynn was born at Inchcolm.
-Growing to be one of the city’s more successful real estate developers, he refurbished the building and it opened as a hotel in 1998.
-In 2014, after a $8 million restoration, the New Inchcolm Hotel and Suites was born.
+Growing to be one of the city’s more successful real estate developers, he refurbished the building, and it opened as a hotel in 1998.
+In 2014, after an $8 million restoration, the New Inchcolm Hotel and Suites was born.

-Walking through the beveled glazed entrance doors, you are immediately enveloped by the sober but lush Art Deco elegance.
-From dark-stained silky oak picture-rail height panelling the lobby opens to the Socialites Bar and with a nod to the past, Thomson’s Reserve Restaurant.
+Walking through the bevelled glazed entrance doors, you are immediately enveloped by the sober but lush Art Deco elegance.
+From dark-stained silky oak picture-rail height panelling, the lobby opens to the Socialites Bar and, with a nod to the past, Thomson’s Reserve Restaurant.
 Fine terrazzo borders lead to a silky oak and metal mesh heritage lift which was designed to fit stretcher patients.
-(This hotel is still so elegant I doubt anyone needs stretchering out even after a big night).
+(This hotel is still so elegant I doubt anyone needs stretchering out, even after a big night).

-The room, suites and lobby are best described as luxe modern, contemporary but with traditional elements and rich fabrics and finishes.
+The room, suites and lobby are best described as luxe modern and contemporary but with traditional elements and rich fabrics and finishes.
 No two rooms are exactly the same across all eight room styles.
-A one bedroom Queen here is anything but standard.
+A one-bedroom Queen here is anything but standard.

-Best described as Paris boutique and not New York glam, the accommodations are generously sized yet intimate.
-The one bedroom suites are located in the heritage section at the front of the hotel.
-And the Inchcolm Lofts are split level and plush.
-The top of the line Thomson Suite is more than upscale – it’s sexy and distinctive.
+Think Paris between the wars, boutique in every sense of the word with accommodations generously sized yet intimate.
+The one-bedroom suites are located in the heritage section at the front of the hotel.
+And the Inchcolm Lofts are split-level and plush.
+The top-of-the-line Thomson Suite is more than upscale – it’s sexy and distinctive.

-Bathrooms are not only kitted out with TML favorite, Appelles Black Label, they are very glam and modern.
-Beds might feature silver or gold padded bed heads and like all MGallery Collection properties these are beds designed for a late-checkout sort of sleep-in.
+Beds might feature silver or gold padded bed heads, and like all MGallery Collection properties, these are beds designed for a late-checkout sort of sleep-in.
 Resting your head here is blissful.
-Knowing that most of us are comfortable with technology, the hotel has wisely replaced the old compendium with an iPad and the Maxi Bar (read minibar on steroids) sports a Nespresso machine.
+Knowing that most of us are comfortable with technology, the hotel has wisely replaced the old compendium with an iPad, and the Maxi Bar (read minibar on steroids) sports a Nespresso machine.

-The collection of 10 hotels in Australia and New Zealand also showcase some fine literary talent with the ‘Writers in Residence’ program.
-Authors after staying at a particular property bring the hotel with life, writing a short story inspired by their stay.
-Author of ‘The Rosie Project’ Graeme Simsion, was interviewed by well-known local author Nick Earls one recent Sunday afternoon over elegant canapés and a glass of wine.
+The collection of 10 hotels in Australia and New Zealand also showcases some fine literary talent with the ‘Writers in Residence’ program.
+Authors, after staying at a particular property, bring the hotel to life, writing a short story inspired by their stay.
+Author of ‘The Rosie Project’ Graeme Simsion was interviewed by well-known local author Nick Earls one recent Sunday afternoon over elegant canapés and a glass of wine.
 The ‘In Conversation’ events are part of the MGallery/ Wheeler Centre collaboration.

-The New Inchcolm Hotel and Suites has been designed for the business traveler who is sick of cookie cutter corporate hotels that look like they were designed by accountants from the front office.
+The New Inchcolm Hotel and Suites has been designed for the business traveller who is sick of cookie-cutter corporate hotels that look like they were designed by accountants from the front office.
 The hotel is perfect for a romantic getaway (those beds) or even a girl’s weekend away.

-Located close to, but not in the centre of the CBD, it’s an easy walk to restaurants and city sights.
-The hotel has raised the bar for accommodation in the River City with boutique charm and big city sophistication. www.inchcolm.com.au
+Edging the CBD, it’s an easy walk to restaurants and city sights.
+The hotel has raised the bar for accommodation in the River City with boutique charm and big-city sophistication. www.inchcolm.com.au